nyvemm/text_clustering_network_tool/README.md

 # Datasets
 ---------
-For the experimental evaluations, we used 21 text collections from different domains, these datasets are available at: [https://github.com/ragero/text-collections/tree/master/Sequence_of_words_CSV](Sequence of words).
+For the experimental evaluations, we used 21 text collections from different domains, these datasets are available at: [Sequence of words](https://github.com/ragero/text-collections/tree/master/Sequence_of_words_CSV).

 # Options
 ---------